csusbdt/201-2013-fall/GIT.md

 ## Learning Git

-In addition to setting up git on your system, you will also need to learn how to use it.
+In addition to setting up Git on your system, you will also need to learn how to use it.

 [TryGit](http://try.github.io/levels/1/challenges/1)